abarker/abarker.github.io/content/understanding_python_imports.rst

     from my_package import foo # Works.
     import my_package.foo # Works.

-After the second import above the statement `my_package.foo` is definitely usable in Python expressions, as is `my_package.foo.foo_var`.
-The latter is valid because the initial module-scope attributes of `foo` are created when it is imported and initialized, and they are also attributes of the corresponding `module` object.
+After the second import above the subexpression `my_package.foo` is definitely usable in Python expressions.
+The subexpression `my_package.foo.foo_var` is too, because the initial module-scope attributes of `foo` are created when it is imported and initialized.
+The name `foo_var` is then an attribute of the `module` object for `foo`.

-The first import above is essentially the same as the second one except that the `module` object for `foo` is imported to the name `foo`.
+The first import above is essentially the same as the second one except that in the second one the `module` object for `foo` is imported under the name `foo`.

 Given the apparent pattern above the following may seem like it should work, but it is not allowed: